-Mold Manufacturing Process for Injection Molding
+Mold Manufacturing Process & Resources

 The mold manufacturing process for injection molding is referred to as mold tooling.
 Many molding shops offer mold tooling and design as a service on top of full production injection molding.
 The majority of these molds are made of steel, but they can also be manufactured from aluminum.